scalefs/ScaleFS/README.md

 - Smaller-capacity disks can be replaced with larger-capacity disks to increase pool capacity
 - Disks can be removed from the pool at any time (either reducing the capacity of the pool or its number of failover disks)
 - If a disk fails, a user can replace the disk (or choose to reduce the capacity of the disk pool or the maximum number of disks that can fail)
-- Support for dedicated caches and dedicated metadata volumes is planned for the future
+- Support for dedicated cache and metadata disks is planned for the future

 # Legal notice
 ScaleFS is a trademark of ScaleFS LLC, the organization that maintains the ScaleFS open source project.